Graffiti (program)

-Graffiti is a computer program which makes conjectures in various subfields of mathematics (particularly graph theory) and chemistry, but can be adapted to other fields.
-It was written by Siemion Fajtlowicz and Ermelinda DeLaViña at the University of Houston.
-Research on conjectures produced by Graffiti has led to over 60 publications by other mathematicians.
+Graffiti is a computer program that makes conjectures in mathematics, particularly graph theory, and chemistry, but can be adapted to other fields.
+It was written by Siemion Fajtlowicz at the University of Houston between 1984 and 1985, with later contributions from Ermelinda DeLaViña.
+Research on conjectures produced by Graffiti has resulted in approximately 80 publications, with contributions from mathematicians including Paul Erdős, Béla Bollobás, Fan Chung, and László Lovász.